hrishim/llvl_prog1_book/src/integer_inst.md

 ## Printing the Fibonacci series

-Fibonacci series, named after an Italian mathematician, is a sequence of numbers, where every number is sum of the preceding two numbers.
+The Fibonacci series is a sequence of numbers, where every number is sum of the preceding two numbers.
 The first two numbers of the series are '0' and '1'.

 Fibonacci series is:
 ```0, 1, 1, 2, 3, 5, 8, 13, 21, 34, . . . ```

-We can notice that every number in this series is the sum of the preceding two numbers.
+Notice that every number in this series is the sum of the preceding two numbers.
 The objective of this exercise, is to write code to store first N numbers of Fibonacci series in an array.
 The file exercises/integer_instructions/fibonacci.s has to be used for this challenge.
 Here is the information you need to write this program:

-1. The number of elements to be stored in the array is available in register x0
+1. The number of elements to be stored in the array is available in x0
-2. The memory address where fibonacci series will have to be stored is available in register x1
+2. The result should be stored as an array starting at the memory address in x1

 Below is a pseudo code to generate the fibonacci series.
 You can use this as a guide to write the assembly code.